smikitky/chatgpt-md-translator/README.md

    - `$HOME/.markdown-gpt-translator-prompt.md`

 6. Run `markdown-gpt-translator [file-to-translate.md]`.
 The Markdown file will be overwritten, so make sure it is in a VCS.

+**TIP:** If you want to store the config and prompt files in a git-managed directory, you'll probably want to ignore them using `$GITDIR/info/exclude` instead of `.gitignore`.

 ## Configuration